-c.
-(S//TK//REL) Redact references to coordination and liaison between NRO/Program D and (b)(1)1.4c. (b)(3) 10 U.S.C.
-424 e.
-(S//NF) Redact fact that as a result of the Program D realignment in 1974, manpower formerly assigned to the Program D office in $^{(b)(1)1.4c, (b)()}$ was assigned to $^{(b)(1)1.4c, (b)(3) 10}$ f.
-(S//TK//REL) Redact fact that as a result of the Program D realignment in 1974, (b)(1)1.4c. (b)(3) 10 U.S.C.
-424 were the were the Air Staff points of contact (POC) for coordinating continuing NRO requirements for (b)(1)1.4c (b)(3) 10 U.S.C.
-424 activities. activities.
+d.
+(S//NF) Redact references to Program D

+e.
+(S//NF) Redact fact that as a result of the Program D realignment in 1974, manpower formerly assigned to the Program D office in was assigned to f.
+(S//TK//REL) Redact fact that as a result of the Program D realignment in 1974, were the Air Staff points of contact (POC) for coordinating continuing NRO requirements for activities.